G-dH/vertical-workspaces/README.md

 - Recent files search provider with *Ctrl + Space* hotkey.
 - Reorder workspaces in overview using *Shift + Scroll* or *Shift + Page Up/Down*.
 - Adds *Force Quit*, *Close Windows on Current Workspace* and *Move Windows to Current Workspace* items to app icon menu.
 The latter action can be activated using *Shift + click* on app icon.
-- Change notification banners position.
+- Change notification banners and OSD popups position.
 - Window attention handler options that can focus the attention demanding window immediately or silent its notifications.
+- Optional position of the hot corner that can follow the dash and expand to hot edge.

 ## Installation